arcticoder/casimir-ultra-smooth-fabrication-platform/README.md

-# Casimir Ultra-Smooth Fabrication Platform
+# Casimir Ultra-Smooth Fabrication Platform (Research)

 ## Related Repositories

-- [energy](https://github.com/arcticoder/energy): Central meta-repo for all energy, quantum, and Casimir research.
-This repository is part of an ecosystem of research projects and is presented here as a research artifact.
+- `energy`: Central hub for reproducibility artifacts and cross-repo references.
-- [casimir-tunable-permittivity-stacks](https://github.com/arcticoder/casimir-tunable-permittivity-stacks): Uses components from this project for fabrication experiments.
+- `casimir-tunable-permittivity-stacks`: Uses components from this project for fabrication experiments.
-- [casimir-nanopositioning-platform](https://github.com/arcticoder/casimir-nanopositioning-platform): Integrates with positioning subsystems developed alongside this project.
+- `casimir-nanopositioning-platform`: Integrates with positioning subsystems developed alongside this project.
-- [casimir-anti-stiction-metasurface-coatings](https://github.com/arcticoder/casimir-anti-stiction-metasurface-coatings): Relies on ultra-smooth fabrication techniques explored in this work.
+- `casimir-anti-stiction-metasurface-coatings`: Materials work that benefits from ultra-smooth fabrication methods.

-This repository documents research-stage work exploring ultra-smooth nanofabrication techniques.
-The content includes experimental and modeling results, validation scripts, and uncertainty-quantification (UQ) artifacts where available.
-Many claims are presented as preliminary findings and may require further validation or independent replication.
+This repository documents research-stage exploration of ultra-smooth nanofabrication techniques.
+It contains experimental notes, modeling code, validation scripts, and UQ artifacts where available.
+Findings should be treated as preliminary research outputs and validated independently prior to operational use.

 ## Overview

-This project explores how Casimir-related effects and precision process control could contribute to improved surface finish and positioning performance in laboratory settings.
-Reported metrics are linked to validation artifacts when available; users and reviewers should consult the associated `src/uq_validation/` scripts and documentation in `docs/` for measurement conditions, raw data, and uncertainty bounds.
+The project investigates whether Casimir-related effects and precision process control can influence surface finish and positioning performance in lab-scale experiments.
+Reported metrics are linked to validation artifacts where available; reviewers should consult `src/uq_validation/` and `docs/` for measurement conditions, raw data, and uncertainty quantification.

-## Research-Stage Performance Claims and Validation
+## Research-Stage Results and Validation (summary)

-The sections below summarize experimental and model-derived results reported by the project.
-Where possible, numbers link to validation artifacts in `docs/` or scripts under `src/uq_validation/`.
-These are research-stage results and should be interpreted in the context of the documentation and methods provided.

-### Summary of Reported UQ Work

-- The project includes validation scripts under `src/uq_validation/` intended to exercise subsystems and produce reproducible outputs.
-Inspect those scripts and their outputs (CSV/plots) to see how reported metrics were derived.
+- The repository includes validation scripts under `src/uq_validation/` designed to reproduce selected experiments and generate diagnostic artifacts (CSV/plots).
+Re-run those scripts with the provided inputs to verify reported metrics.
-- Some reported metrics derive from internal test harnesses and simulations; external independent verification and additional sensitivity analysis are recommended before using these values for commercial decisions.
+- Some reported metrics originate from internal test harnesses and simulations; independent verification and additional sensitivity analyses are recommended before using these numbers for design or procurement.

-### Notable Reported Results (Conservative Framing)

-- The project reports improvements in synchronization and thermal behavior in lab setups and simulations; reported numeric results are available in the referenced validation artifacts.
-These results are promising but should be interpreted as experimental or model-derived rather than production guarantees.
-- Reported measurement values are accompanied by artifacts in `src/uq_validation/` and `docs/` in many cases; check those artifacts for raw data, methodology, and uncertainty bounds.

 ## Intended Audience and Use

-This repository is intended for researchers, collaborators, and reviewers interested in experimental methods, modeling approaches, and reproducibility artifacts related to ultra-smooth fabrication research.
-It is not a commercial product specification.
-Any operational or business decisions should be based on independent verification and formal due diligence.
+This repository is intended for researchers and collaborators exploring fabrication methods and reproducibility practices.
+It is not a specification for commercial products.
+Operational decisions should rely on independent verification and formal testing.

 ## Scope, Validation & Limitations

-- Scope: The repository documents exploratory research and prototype implementations.
-Benchmarks and measurements are provided for transparency where available but were often obtained in controlled lab or simulation conditions.
+- **Scope:** Research and prototype implementations; benchmarks are produced under controlled lab or simulated conditions.
-- Validation: Validation scripts and result artifacts are located under `src/uq_validation/` and in `docs/`.
-Reviewers should run the validators and inspect raw data and logs to confirm reported metrics.
+- **Validation:** Result artifacts and validators live under `src/uq_validation/` and `docs/`.
+Inspect raw logs, seed values, and environment metadata when reproducing results.
-- Limitations: Reported metrics may depend on laboratory conditions, simulation assumptions, and specific measurement equipment.
-Independent replication and additional sensitivity analyses are recommended before relying on these metrics for design or procurement decisions.
+- **Limitations:** Reported metrics depend on laboratory setup, measurement equipment, and simulation assumptions.
+Additional stress-testing and longer-term studies are needed before generalizing results.

-If you are a maintainer or reviewer and need help locating validation artifacts or running the UQ scripts, please open an issue or contact the maintainers listed in `CONTRIBUTING.md`.
+If you need help locating validation artifacts or running validators, open an issue or contact maintainers via `CONTRIBUTING.md`.

-## Quick Start (Research Validation)
+## Quick Start (research validation)

-### Install dependencies

 ```bash
 # Clone the repository